-The Translation Decision Ensures Equality of Arms
+Translation Decision Ensures Equality of Arms

-- 43. The Appellant contends that the Translation Decision seeks to shift the equality of arms by placing the burden of translation on the defence and hence away from the "authorities of the State" who should ordinarily provide such translations. - 44.
+- 48. The Appellant contends that the Translation Decision seeks to shift the equality of arms by placing the burden of translation on the defence and hence away from the "authorities of the State" who should ordinarily provide such translations. - 49.
 By providing a translator specific to each defence team, the Translation Decision does not seek to shift the burden of translation to the defence.
 This additional facility does not create any new obligation for the defence but seeks to supplement their existing linguistic capacity to further enhance a defendant's right to effective legal representation.
-The Decision clearly states that the purpose of this measure was to "to ensure that the charged persons and their defence teams can have certain documents translated as required, to assess the team's translation requirements for transmission to CMS and to assist the teams' collaboration with CMS."68 Therefore, the burden on the Court Management Section, to the extent that there was one, has not shifted.
+The Decision clearly states that the purpose of this measure was to "to ensure that the charged persons and their defence teams can have certain documents translated as required, to assess the team's translation requirements for transmission to CMS and to assist the teams' collaboration with CMS."
+Therefore, the burden on the Court Management Section, to the extent that there was one, has not shifted.
 Instead, the defence teams have been further strengthened to be in a better position to use the services of that Section.
-The new translators will also likely assist the defence teams to ensure that the resources of the Court Management Section are used efficiently and optimally. - 45.
-The Co-Prosecutors anticipate that the provision of translators shall assist the defence teams in cases of shorter, unexpected or immediate translation requirements.
-Consistent with international jurisprudence, this would redound to the rights of the defendants and shall create no further obligation for the defence team.
+The new translators will also likely assist the defence teams to ensure that the resources of CMS are used efficiently and optimally.
+It shall also avoid duplication, a legitimate (albeit premature) fear expressed in the Appeal. - 50.
+The provision of translators, the Co-Prosecutors anticipate, shall assist the defence teams in cases of shorter, unexpected or immediate translation requirements.
+Consistent with international jurisprudence, this would redound to the rights of the defendants and shall create no further obligation for the defence team. - 51.
+The Appellant claims that the additional translator will "not help the foreign co-lawyer who is not based in Phnom Penh."
+This reasoning is flawed.
+It presumes that translations can only be oral and not written.
+Assuming that the translators only undertake oral translation, then the Appellant has a right to choose an international counsel who resides in Phnom Penh to more effectively provide him legal representation.
+He has voluntarily elected to retain an international counsel who chose not to be based in Phnom Penh.
+Counsel before similar tribunals, remunerated on similar standards, routinely reside at the seats of the tribunals with a view to provide effective representation to their clients.
+While this Court must provide a defendant a right to "facilities for the preparation of his defence", this does not extend to providing facilities anywhere in the world.